Ackee-Blockchain/wake/docs/testing-framework/fuzzing.md

 ## Introduction

-The Woke testing framework provides a `FuzzTest` class that can be used to write fuzz tests.
+The Wake testing framework provides a `FuzzTest` class that can be used to write fuzz tests.
 A `FuzzTest` can be run using the `run` method with two required arguments:

 ```python